neurophon/neurophon/README.md

 (SDRs) in order to process information.
 SDRs have surprising mathematical properties which give them high noise rejection and fault tolerance.
-Those are typical characteristics in cortical tissue where individual cells are far from 100\% reliable and they die and regenerate continuously.
+Those are typical characteristics in cortical tissue where individual cells are far from 100 percent reliable and they die and regenerate continuously.
 According to recent findings in neuroscience, the brain uses SDRs to process information.